jasoncable/i-can-program-too/README.md

 ## Featuring .NET Core 3 & C# 8
 __by Jason L. Cable__

-Recently upon reviewing books that teach programming to children, I discovered a few problems.
-The first is that many of the basic pieces of information are just plain missing.
-Everyone should know a little bit about the history of computing.
-I also believe that these books start too quickly.
-They explain the concept of a variable in one sentence then go straight into crafting code.
-You have to know about the basics to become a _good_ programmer.

-I did knew very little when I taught myself to program.
-Knowing some of the basics would have helped.
-I would like to teach people like I would have been taught.

-__Featuring C# 8 and .NET Core 3.0__
+**This book is now available for purchase on LeanPub.
+It is only in the early preview stages and is far from complete.
+Please consider supporting its ongoing work.  <https://leanpub.com/discover-programming-csharp/>**

+This book is dual licensed.
+The book's contents are being released under CC-BY-SA 4.0.
+The code samples in this repo and in the book are being released under the standard MIT license.

+**If you run into any issues with the book as it currently stands, please feel free to open an issue.
+Your contributions would be greatly appreciated.**

+## About the Book

+I taught myself to program back in the dark days of C# 1.0 in 2002, right after its release.
+I didn't have anyone to guide me on how best to learn the language.
+My only prior programming experience was with Perl 5.
+This is the book I wished to have when I started programming.

+It's audience is brand new programmers and people who have been coding C# for a while and wish to enhance their skills by learning not just _what_ to type into a text editor, but _why_ they are typing the things they are.

-__AS OF 1/3/2019, this REQUIRES .NET Core SDK 3.0.100-preview-009812 in Visual Studio 2019 Preview 1 on WINDOWS.
-Visual Studio for Mac does not currently support C# 8.0 syntax.__
+__AS OF 3/3/2019, this REQUIRES .NET Core SDK 3, the latest preview edition, and Visual Studio 2019's latest release candidate on WINDOWS.
+Visual Studio for Mac 2019 does not seem to have a firm release date yet.__

 Estimated completion date: June, 2019.
+This assumes that C# 8.0's new features are solidified by the end of March.

 <https://leanpub.com/discover-programming-csharp/>